iamrohit0101/iamrohit0101/README.md

 - 👋 Hi, I’m @iamrohit0101
-- 👀 I’m interested in Android Development and CP
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning Android Development and Data Structure
+- 🌱 I’m currently learning Data Structure
-- 💞️ I’m looking to collaborate on Minor project on Android Development
+- 💞️ I’m looking to collaborate on Minor project on web dev
 - 📫 How to reach me : rohitpatil0086@gmail.com

 <!---